A Guide to Moving to London

 1. Clothes: An obvious one, but consider the UK’s climate.
 Generally, it’s temperate, so you’ll want warm and cool weather options and comfy shoes for all the walking ahead.

-2. Bedding and towels: Often forgotten until the day of arrival, these two essentials will help you make your accommodation feel more like home – and allow you dry off after that post-travel shower.
+2. Bedding and towels: Often forgotten until the day of arrival, these two essentials will help you make your accommodation feel more like home – and allow you to dry off after that refreshing post-travel shower.

 3. Documents: Your passport, visa documents, university acceptance letter, and medical records – if you know you’ll need them, bring them with you and keep them safe.